dallascard/NLP-power-analysis/README.md

 - Finally, the meta-analysis of EMNLP 2019 results is provided in `analyses/human_eval/meta_analysis_submit.R`, with code for Figures 5 and 6 provided in the `code_for_figures` directory.

+### Code for Figures

+- code to reproduce figures from the paper which are based on simulations and/or public data are provided as notebooks in `code_for_figures`.

 ### References

 TO BE ADDED